 Many of the Group's members are involved in the Institute for the Study of Science, Technology and Innovation.

 Institute for the Study of Science, Technology and Innovation

 The Institute for the Study of Science, Technology and Innovation (ISSTI) is a multi-disciplinary network which focuses on four main areas.Visit the ISSTI website

 Entrepreneurship and Innovation group members Sarah Cooper and Richard Harrison were involved in the Social Innovation for Local Indian and Israeli Communities and Graduate Entrepreneurs (SILICE) project.
 The SILICE project developed an open-source platform promoting social innovation ideas and international cooperation at regional level between the EU, Israel, and India.

-Details of past and present research projects involving entrepreneurship and innovation are detailed on Edinburgh Research Explorer, an online hub for research publications.
+Details of past and present research projects involving entrepreneurship and innovation are detailed on the Edinburgh Research Explorer, an online hub for research publications.